linuxdeepin/dde-manual-content/src/assets/dde/en_US/p_dde.md

 ##### Adjust Brightness

+The brightness module is displayed only when the devices or configurations support the brightness adjusting, and you can do the following.

 1. On the homepage of Control Center, click ![display_normal](../common/display_normal.svg).

 2. In "Brightness" area, you can drag the slider to adjust the brightness.

 ##### Adjust Color Temperature

-The color temperature module is displayed only when the graphics card supports the color temperature setting, and you can do the following.
+The color temperature module is displayed only when the devices or configurations support the color temperature setting, and you can do the following.

 1. On the homepage of Control Center, click ![display_normal](../common/display_normal.svg).